theSundayProgrammer/WebAuth/README.md

 >A small project to illustrate the use of Redis for authentication and authorisation.

 ## Context
-While developing a website to take sudent role calls on the phone, I decided to use MySQL for the student database and a Redis for authentication and authorisation.
-I am using Openresty (NGINX) as my webserver.
+While developing a website to take student role calls on the phone, I decided to use MySQL for the student database and a Redis for authentication and authorisation.
+I am using Openresty (NGINX) as my web server.
 Hence all the code will be in Lua.
 The [project](https://github.com/theSundayProgrammer/WebAuth) is still its alpha stage but for now logging with uid/pwd : joe3/password  at [Norwest Computing](https://test.norwestcomputing.com.au/new_class)